Graphics

 You can also provide optional arguments:

-• filter sets the transparency of the object using a filter effect.
+transmitsets the transparency of the object.
 This parameter is only used by the povray module as of now.
+Default is 0.filtersets the transparency of the object using a filter effect.
+This parameter is only used by the povray module as of now.
 Default is 0.
-For the difference between transmit and filter, checkout the POVRay documentation.
+For the difference betweentransmitandfilter, checkout the POVRay documentation.

 Add to a Graphics object using the display method.